Filling that need for speed!

-True gas turbine rc jets, however, are not for the beginner.
-They are very serious model aircraft that you have to work up to after gaining a large amount of radio control flying experience and an equally large amount of cash.
-They're serious business!
+But these turbine jets, however, are not for the beginner.
+They are very serious model aircraft that you have to work up to after gaining a large amount of radio control flying experience, and an equally large amount of cash.
+They are very serious business.

-The best introduction to flying true rc jets (i.e. not pushed along by a propeller on the back!) are the electric ducted fan (EDF) models.
+The best introduction to flying true rc jets (i.e. with no propeller) are the aforementioned jets which use an electric ducted fan unit as pictured above.

-A ducted fan is a small but powerful unit (shown right) that houses a multi-bladed propeller, called an impeller, spinning at very high RPM (revs/minute).
-As the impeller spins, air is sucked in to a duct through one or more intakes in the fuselage of the jet, and then forced out the back of the jet pushing it through the air.
+A ducted fan is a small but powerful unit that houses a multi-bladed propeller, or fan, spinning at very high RPM (revs/minute).
+As it spins, air is sucked into a duct through one or more intakes in the fuselage of the jet, and then forced out the back of the jet at very high speed, pushing the jet through the air.
 A lot of thrust can be generated by an EDF although this is obviously going to vary from unit to unit.

 As previously mentioned, Ready To Fly foam EDF jets have really taken hold in recent times and the number of good quality RTF EDFs available has increased dramatically, to the point where it's as common to see such a jet on the flying field as it is a plane or helicopter - that wasn't the case a few years ago when rc jets were very specialised models.

-It's a good testament to the hobby that electric ducted fan rc jets have now become so widely available and affordable to the masses, in exactly the same way that electric rc helicopters have.
+It's a good testament to the hobby that electric ducted fan rc jets like these have now become so widely available and relatively affordable, in exactly the same way that electric rc helicopters have.